Susheel4115/Todo_using_node/README.md

 # Todo_using_node
-This is a todo app using MOngo
+This is a todo app using express server and mongo db.✨✨✨